Foundation Of My Strategy:

-I can do this with confidence that one day the stock will recover.
+I can do all this with confidence that one day the stock will recover.
 This is paramount to the success of my strategy.
-If I only earn 12% a year on a stock and it should go bankrupt or fall by 90% and not recover for decades, there really was no point in earning even 12% on the stock as the loss of capital will more than wipe out any gains made and damage my entire portfolio.
+If I only earn 12% a year on a stock and it should go bankrupt or fall by 90% and not recover for decades, there really was no point in earning even 12% on the stock as the loss of capital will more than wipe out any gains made and damage my portfolio.

 I no longer chase rising stocks or buy into over valued stocks.
-Instead I just plod along aiming for that 1% a month.
+Instead I just plod along aiming for that 1% plus a month.